internetblacksmith/rspeji/README.md

 # Rspeji
-A rspec emoji formatter, for when you need more fun in your test's
+A rspec emoji formatter, for when you need more fun in your tests

 Inspired by:
 https://gist.github.com/meesterdude/6112257